learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # TV seems to be a good feature due to highly linear relationship with sales
 # radio shows a linear pattern as well but there a higher level of variance in there than TV
-# newspaper is worse, there is too much variance along y-axis and theres no clear linear relationship
+# newspaper is worse, there is too much variance along the y-axis and there's no clear linear relationship
 # between newspaper and sales.
 ```